heana-hosp/pykota/README.md

 Change the line `retcode = Wshshell.run ("%comspec% /C pykoticon.exe --port 7654 nordine.ateur", 0, FALSE)`

-Assign the IP of the server you just installed: `retcode = Wshshell.run ("%comspec% /C pykoticon.exe --port 7654 IP_SERVER", 0, FALSE)`
+Assign the IP of the server you just installed: `retcode = Wshshell.run ("%comspec% /C pykoticon.exe --port 7654 IP_FROM_PYKOTA_SERVER", 0, FALSE)`

 Save and run the application pykoticon.exe.
 The icon will appear in the tray icon.
 Now just send a print for testing.